davegson/davegson.com/docs/posts/event-page-redesign.md

 # How to Redesign an Event Landing Page - From Scratch to New Design

-Recently a collegue asked if I wanted to redesign an event page for a fellow University event.
+Recently a colleague asked if I wanted to redesign an event page for a fellow University event.
 Well of course, I love small gigs!
 Ready to ride along?
 I will show how to detect issues in the current design, how to plan for improvements and of course the final design.

 <!-- more -->